civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 251

-At summary **hearings** and courts martial, and at proceedings before a **military judge**, board of inquiry or commissioner taking evidence under this Act, an oath **must** be taken by or administered to the following persons in the manner and in the forms prescribed in regulations made by the Governor in Council:

-the officer **conducting** the summary **hearing**;

-> **Explanatory Note**:
-> Relevant portion of section 251:
-> *Existing Text*:
-> > At summary trials and courts martial, and at proceedings before a board of inquiry or a commissioner taking evidence under this Act, an oath shall be taken by or administered to the following persons in the manner and in the forms prescribed in regulations made by the Governor in Council:
+At summary hearings and courts martial, and at proceedings before a military judge, board of inquiry or commissioner taking evidence under this Act, an oath must be taken by or administered to the following persons in the manner and in the forms prescribed in regulations made by the Governor in Council:

-> > the officer presiding at the summary trial;
+the officer conducting the summary hearing;

 ### Section 44

 Paragraph 302(d) of the Act is replaced by the following:

-prints observations or uses words likely to bring a proceeding under Part II, III or IV into disrepute or likely to influence improperly a board of inquiry, the Grievances Committee, the Military Judges Inquiry Committee, a **court martial, a military judge, an officer conducting a summary hearing**, a commissioner taking evidence under this Act, the Military Police Complaints Commission, an inquiry committee established under the regulations or a witness at a proceeding under Part II, III or IV; or
+prints observations or uses words likely to bring a proceeding under Part II, III or IV into disrepute or likely to influence improperly a board of inquiry, the Grievances Committee, the Military Judges Inquiry Committee, a court martial, a military judge, an officer conducting a summary hearing, a commissioner taking evidence under this Act, the Military Police Complaints Commission, an inquiry committee established under the regulations or a witness at a proceeding under Part II, III or IV; or

-> **Explanatory Note**:
-> Relevant portion of section 302:
-> *Existing Text*:
-> > Every person is guilty of an offence and liable, on summary conviction, to a fine of not more than five hundred dollars or to imprisonment for a term of not more than six months or to both, where the person
-> >
-> > prints observations or uses words likely to bring a proceeding under Part II, III or IV into disrepute or likely to influence improperly a board of inquiry, the Grievances Committee, the Military Judges Inquiry Committee, a service tribunal, a commissioner taking evidence under this Act, the Military Police Complaints Commission, an inquiry committee established under the regulations or a witness at a proceeding under Part II, III or IV; or

 ### Section 45